wxyhly-en/wxyhly-en.github.io/source/_posts/plus4ds.md

 </td></tr></table>

-Look, the cross-section animation on the right shows that this geometric shape is a **bicylinder**!
+Look, the cross-section animation on the right shows that this geometric shape is a **duocylinder**!
 Other cases of choosing rotation planes are left for you to think about; I'll publish the answers at the end of the article.
 　　A sphere rotating around a plane outside it produces a **spheritorus**, which is the most primitive **definition** of a spheritorus, while a sphere rotating around a plane through its center produces a hypersphere (think about the case of a circle and it's not hard to understand).
 Why not let the sphere rotate around a plane that doesn't pass through the center but intersects the sphere?
 Because this shape is self-intersecting (again think about the circle case - that thing looks like an apple), and I don't consider self-intersecting shapes to be well-formed.
 ##### Rotating Tori
 　　I have four relatively "proper" (not oblique) choices for rotation planes: two types that don't intersect the torus itself were discussed last time, and there are two more special position planes: